popmedic/cpp-heaps/README.md

 ## Overview

-A minimum and maximum heap implementation using C++ and recursion instead of the traditional array way.
+A minimum and maximum heap implementation using recursion instead of the traditional array way.

 ## Build